 Listen to live fireground operations from the bethany beach fire company Communications Center

 The busy summer months place additional stress on our EMS delivery system.
 We hire additional Firefighter/EMT’s to staff additional ambulances to meet our increased call demands.
-Station 70 now operates three ambulances to ensure an adequate number of ambulances are available to respond to calls for service.
+Station 70 now operates two ambulances 24/7 and a third ambulance during the summer to ensure an adequate number of ambulances are available to respond to calls for service.

 Participation has another benefit beyond supporting this critical community need.
-The average cost of an ambulance run to area hospitals is $1,000 and insurance typically covers only half that amount.
+The average cost of an ambulance transport to area hospitals is $1,200 and insurance typically covers only half that amount.
 We then bill the patient for the difference.
-If you are a subscriber we will not bill you, your family or guest (even renters) for any amounts not covered by insurance.
+Ambulance subscribers, including immediate family, will not be invoiced for any amount not covered by insurance.
 Please join us, the community contributors, contributing home owner associations, and current subscribers in making this undertaking as economical and equitable as possible.

 Check with your neighbors and encourage their participation.
 If they did not receive a subscription packet, please have them contact the fire station.
-If you have any questions or wish additional information please do not hesitate to contact EMS Chief Phil Brackin at [email protected] Please remember to fill out all indicated required fields on the Ambulance Subscription Form or we will not be able to apply coverage to your requested area.
+If you have any questions or wish additional information please do not hesitate to contact EMS Chief Phil Brackin at [email protected].
+Please remember to fill out all indicated required fields on the Ambulance Subscription Form or we will not be able to apply coverage.

-Phil Brackin Justin Norman Shane Truitt Jack Martin
+Phil Brackin Brian Martin Tyler Hickman Jack Martin

 EMS Chief President Fire Chief Treasurer